 Jesus not only appeared to individuals, he appeared to a large group.
 Over 500 people have the same account: Jesus appeared to them.
 If this were false, a few individuals’ stories may align, but getting 500 people to tell the same story is virtually impossible.
 Playing the game Telephone illustrates how difficult it is to keep a story straight in a large group.
 Each time the story is passed from person to person in the circle, it changes a little.
 It’s often not even the same story when it makes it around the circle.
 Keeping stories straight is hard, unless they are true.

-Are you impacting the world today? – Today's Encouragement from getencouraged.blog
+Failure Creates a Mosaic – Today's Encouragement from getencouraged.blog

 500 eyewitnesses taking the stand to declare the same thing is undeniable.
 The risen Lord appeared to them.